The Valorous Years

 The Valorous Years is a serial novella by A. J. Cronin, initially published in 1940 in Good Housekeeping magazine.
 It is the moving story of a young man, Duncan Stirling, who, though his left arm is crippled by polio, is determined to become a physician.
 Woven into Stirling’s life are three women — Margaret, whose charm and beauty cast a spell over him; Anna, a brilliant surgeon who wants to heal his useless limb; and Jean, the compassionate daughter of a kindly country doctor, whom he later successes.
 The story was also printed in book form by various international publishers.
+The novella was adapted in 1977 for French television as a miniseries in 6 episodes entitled Les Années d'Illusion and starring Josephine Chaplin.